Bayer-Group/xBCF/README.md

 ## Dependency on CDDD

 The models in the project are built upon CDDD embeddings which depends on TF 1.X.
-The latest Python version supported TF1.X is 3.7
+The latest Python version supported TF1.X is 3.7.
+We have adjust all code dependencies to Python 3.7 to better fit different deployment platforms.
+Therefore, we suggest the following ways to install the CDDD package.

 ### Option I - customized way of using the official CDDD repo

 1. Place the CDDD source code under `./src`
-2. Place the CDDD model directory under './models'
+2. Place the CDDD model directory under `./models`

 ### Option II - an unofficial package